apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 propertyIndex
 : Whether the index for this property is used for equality conditions, ordering, and is not null conditions.

+nullCheckEnabled
+: Since 1.0.12
+: If the property is checked for _is null_ then this should be set to true.
+This should only be enabled for nodeTypes which are not generic as it leads to index entry for all nodes of that type where this property is not set.
+    * _//element(*, app:Asset)[not(jcr:content/@excludeFromSearch)]

+  It would be better to use a query which checks for property existence or property being set to specific values as such queries can make use of index without any extra storage cost.

+  Refer to [IS NULL support][OAK-2517] for more details

 **Property Names**